rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 - **Test Conclusion:**

-  Upon completing playback and callback checks for all video formats, the test concludes and logs the final results based on automatic validations.
+  Upon completing playback and callback checks for all video formats, the test concludes and logs the final results based on automatic validations, ensuring streams were handled in the specified format order.

 ### tvSettings_test02_CheckVideoResolution.py